WGBH-MLA/AAPB2/app/views/exhibits/eotp/5-6-religious-leaders.md

 ## Extended

-### WE DO NOT YET HAVE PERMISSION TO USE THE FRED SHUTTLESWORTH IMAGE AS THE COVER

 From the [Montgomery bus boycott](https://kinginstitute.stanford.edu/liberation-curriculum/create-your-own-classroom-activity/montgomery-bus-boycott) to the [Selma to Montgomery march](https://kinginstitute.stanford.edu/encyclopedia/selma-montgomery-march), Black Christianity and the Black church helped mobilize and inspire activists.
 The movement also attracted people from outside the Black church whose activism was also driven by their faith.

 It is "impossible to conceive of the civil rights movement without placing Black Christianity at its center, for that is what empowered the rank and file who made the movement move," writes historian Paul Harvey.[<sup>69</sup>](/exhibits/eotp/notes#69) Harvey acknowledges the radical secular roots of the movement; however, he maintains that the Black church served both to organize the mass of participants and provide the ideological underpinnings of the struggle.